 COMMITTEE Chief's Advisory Council (CAC)

-EXECUTIVE MEMBERSHIP Chief Mark SAUNDERS and Deputy Chief Peter YUEN
+EXECUTIVE MEMBERSHIP Chief Mark SAUNDERS and Deputy Chief Pe eter YUEN

 NUMBER OF MEETINGS 1

 NUMBER OF TOWN HALL MEETINGS

 GOALS AND OBJECTIVES To reignite and reinvigorate the CAC, embracing our partnership with the city's community representatives to ensure effective and productive consultations with the community.
 To meet quarterly to hold open and frank discussions about issues and/or concerns that are occurring within Toronto.
 To gather and provide value added input to improve community safety and quality of life.
 To recognize and focus on the ever-changing needs facing each community and the importance of providing support and building that long-term community connection for proactive police service delivery.

 INITIATIVES (=Value Added Projects) In June 2019 the Chief held discussions regarding reigniting the CAC.
 Division Unit Commanders were tasked with selecting two engaged, committed community members to represent their communities on the CAC, to provide their unique perspective and representative voice to the Chief and Command.
 On August 22 nd , 2019 the Chief met with the selected CAC members and engaged in constructive dialogue in regards to the then recently launched Project Community Space asking the CAC members to engage their communities on this and current issues so that their communities and the Service can be better prepared and informed.

 CRIME MANAGEMENT PROCESS

 EXPENDITURES FROM TO DRONTO POLICE SERVICES BOARD (TPSB) (1,000.00) FUNDING

 Itemized Breakdown Quantity y Amount

-Total Expenditures 0.00
+Total Expenditures 0.

 Amount to be returned 1,000.00

 COMMITTEE Chief's Youth Advisory Committee (CYAC) EXECUTIVE MEMBERSHIP Supt.
-Steve Watts (uniform Co-Chair) NUMBER OF MEETINGS 1 NUMBER OF TOWN HALL MEETINGS GOALS AND OBJECTIVES To reignite the CYAC, embracing our partnership with the city's youth representatives to ensure effective and productive consultations with community youth.
-To meet regularly to hold open and frank discussions about issues and/or concerns that the youth of Toronto are facing.
-To gather and provide value added input to improve community safety and quality of life.
-INITIATIVES (=Value Added Projects) In May 2019, Supt.
+Steve Watts (uniform Co-Chair) NUMBER OF MEETINGS 1 NUMBER OF TOWN HALL MEETINGS GOALS AND OBJECTIVES To reignite the CYAC, embracing o city's youth representatives to ensu productive consultations with comm regularly to hold open and frank dis and/or concerns that the youth of T gather and provide value added inp safety and quality of life. are effective a nunity youth. scussions abo foronto are fa nd To meet out issues cing.
+To INITIATIVES (=Value Added Projects) In May 2019, Supt.
 Rydzik had initi numerous youth agencies/services sion with Throughout the months of May, June and July, CPEU met with various staff members from the City of Toronto and Province, identifying stakeholders, specifically from: 1) Toronto Youth Equity/Strategy & Violence Prevention, Youth and Social Development Unit; 2) Provincial Youth Outreach Worker Program; and 3) Toronto Community Housing.
 On September 27, 2019 members were identified as committed and engaged youth from a variety of neighbourhoods to sit on the CYAC.
-A meeting was held on Friday, November 15, 2019 with the eight new CYAC members, the Chief, Deputy Chief Yuen, Supt.
-Watts, Liaison officer and members of CPEU.
-Discussions were held about the CYAC and commitment going forward.
-PROCESS EXPENDITURES FROM TO DRONTO POLICE SERVICES BOAN RD (TPSB) F UNDING Itemizeo (2,000.00) I Breakdown Quantity Amount Member honorarium (\$50.00 p/p 8 400.00 Total Expenditures 400.00 Amount to be returned 1,600.00
+A meeting was held on Friday, Nov eight new CYAC members, the Chi Supt.
+Watts, Liaison officer and me Discussions were held about the C going forward. ef, Deputy Cl mbers of CPl nief Yuen, EU.
+PROCESS EXPENDITURES FROM TO DRONTO POLICE SERVICES BOAF RD (TPSB) F UNDING Itemizeo (2,000.00) I Breakdown Quantity Amount Member honorarium (\$50.00 p/p 8 400.00 Total Expenditures 400.00 Amount to be returned 1,600.00